-Steve Jobs and Tim Cook, his successor as Apple’s chief executive officer, have criticised touchscreen laptops over the years.
+Steve Jobs and Tim Cook, his successor as Apple’s chief executive officer, have criticized touchscreen laptops over the years.
 Steve Jobs was strongly against touchscreen laptops and considered them ergonomically nonsensical.
-And although Tim Cook’s ideologies have arguably not been very similar to Steve Jobs’, he has the same beliefs as him regarding this.
+Although Tim Cook’s ideologies have arguably not been very similar to Steve Jobs’, he has the same beliefs as him regarding this.
 This has resulted in Apple Inc. being the odd one out of the major laptop manufacturers.

 Touchscreen MacBook Pro

-We have seen other brands manufacture touchscreen laptops for quite a while, which of course, must have put Apple under somewhat pressure to do the same.
-So it is only a matter of time before we see a MacBook with touch input support.
+We have seen other brands manufacture touchscreen laptops for quite a while, which, of course, must have put Apple under some pressure to do the same.
+So, it is only a matter of time before we see a MacBook with touch input support.
 Currently, Apple plans to reserve touchscreen functionality for its MacBook Pro lineup only.